FREQUENTLY ASKED QUESTIONS

 Yes, you will get your films back cleaned, lubricated, and assembled onto larger reels if they were the small 50' reels.

-I don’t know what is on these film reels- do you rent film viewers or projectors?
+I don’t know what is on these film reels - do you rent film viewers or projectors?

-No sorry.
-However, if you want to have them all transferred and but just do not know the order you want them in for the final DVD or Blu-ray, we have a solution.
+No, sorry.
+However, if you want to have them all transferred but do not know the order you want them in for the final DVD or Blu-ray, we have a solution.
 We can transfer the films and build you a reference DVD where each reel would be a separate chapter / scene on the DVD.
 This will allow you to preview the films and make a new order for us to re-create the DVD.
-Reference DVDs are an extra $100 for up to 2hrs of film approx. 1600′ of regular 8 and super 8 and 3000′ of 16mm.
+Reference DVDs are an extra $100 for up to 2hrs of film approx. 1600' of regular 8 and super 8 and 3000' of 16mm.
 The cost covers the reference DVD and the new final DVD which will have your films in the correct order.